rdtarvin/RADseq_Quito_2017/_posts/2017-08-03-morning-AftrRAD.md

 **maxProcesses**	Maximum number of processors to use in a parallel run.

+This script will ask whether to eliminate specific samples based on the amount of missing data at polymorphic loci in each of the samples.
+Name of samples provided as "bad samples" are suggestions and to make a decision check the "MissingDataProportions.txt" and "MissingDataCounts" files present in the "Output/RunInfo" directory.

 PART 3 Steps 6 and 7* (FilterSNPs.pl and different formatting scripts for downstream analyses)
 ----